San Gabriel Mountains: Transportation

 The main road that runs through the San Gabriel Mountains is the Angeles Crest Highway, State Route 2.
 It starts in the southwest at the city of La Cañada Flintridge and ends at its junction with State Route 138, just past Wrightwood, near the Victor Valley and the western Cajon Valley.
 Past its junction with Angeles Forest Highway, traveling east, Angeles Crest Highway features blind curves, various bumps, and potholes.
 This section of the "Crest" is closed during the winter due to rockfall and avalanche hazards.
 State Route 2, just past Mountain High, is called the Big Pines Highway to the Route 138 junction.

 Another key county route through, the mountains is Angeles Forest Highway.
-Angeles Forest Highway begins 11 miles northeast of La Cañada Flintridge at its Angeles Crest Highway junction.
+The highway begins 11 miles northeast of La Cañada Flintridge at its Angeles Crest Highway junction.
 Ending near Acton, it allows easy access to the central Forest and the fast-growing Antelope Valley.
 Because the "Forest" and the 11 mile "Crest" portion leading to La Cañada Flintridge is well traveled by Antelope Valley commuters, its road maintenance is much better, and it is open much of the winter.

 State Route 39 connected the city of Azusa with the Angeles Crest Highway until it was seriously damaged by landslides, first in 1978, and again in 2005.
 The highway was opened to emergency crews in February 2003.

 People heading to Mount Waterman must now travel west to Pasadena and then travel on the Angeles Crest Highway (Highway 2) in La Cañada Flintridge, a nearly two-hour trip.
 Reopening Highway 39 would cut the drive time to the Waterman Ski Area in half and shorten the trip east to Wrightwood.

 According to the Caltrans District Seven "Inside Seven" Newsletter, "Two projects that will address those issues and get the highway reopened are scheduled for construction soon.
 The first, building two retaining walls near the city of Azusa from Old San Gabriel Canyon Road to approximately 4 miles south of SR-2, could begin in mid-2009.
 The second, a $45 million project to reconstruct the roadway, construct soldier pile retaining walls, repair drainage systems, install rockfall protection, and provide asphalt concrete overlay and traffic striping, should begin in fall 2010."

 In 2011, the planned repair of the road was abruptly terminated, due to concerns of high future maintenance costs, and potential impact on the local bighorn sheep population.
 However, in October 2016, Caltrans announced it was again considering plans to reopen the road, after pressure from local communities.